 Clean the walls – Prepare the space (prep work).

 You need to clean the wall coverings thoroughly.
 Replace damaged sections where required.
-If there are any dust, stains or grease left on your wall, it will interfere with how long the paint lasts and look.
+If there is any dust, stains, or grease left on your wall, it will interfere with how long the paint lasts and look.

 Tools you will need to clean the wall:

 - A scrub brush for cleaning stubborn stains

 - Painters tape

 - Soft cloth – use a damp cloth to clean the entire surface